ConvLab/ConvLab/tutorial/How to create NLU model.md

 # Adding NLU model to the pipeline

-This is a tutorial for adding NLU model to the ConvLab environment.
+This is a tutorial for adding an NLU model to the ConvLab environment.
 To demonstrate, we will walk through an example of incorporating "SVMNLU" on the "multiwoz" domain.